Global EmpireAbomiNATIONContact

 source

 EU President Ursula von der Leyen is worried that those behind those claims exploit people's fears about the virus, just to make money.
-The misinformation about, and the suppression of HCQ and Ivermectine is a crime against humanity supported by clowns like Ursula.
+The misinformation about, and the suppression of HCQ and Ivermectine is a crime against humanity supported by criminal clowns like Ursula.